 About

 New Palace, Kolhapur is a palace situated in Kolhapur, in the Indian state of Maharashtra.
 The Palace took 7 years to complete, from 1877 to 1884, costing about seven lakhs of rupees.
-Being an excellent specimen of Indian architecture built in black polished stone, it has been an attraction for tourists.
+Built in black polished stone, it has been an attraction for tourists.
 It has extensive premises with a garden, fountain and wrestling ground.
 The whole building is eight-angled and has a tower in the middle.
 The clock on it was fixed in 1877.
 At separate distances there are small towers.
 On every glass are painted the events of Chhatrapati Shivaji Maharaj's life, the founder of Maratha Confederacy.
 There is a zoo and a ground lake.
-Even today, it is the residence of Shahu, the direct descendant of Chhatrapati Shivaji Maharaj.
+Today, it is the residence of Shahu, the direct descendant of Chhatrapati Shivaji Maharaj.